koreacsl/PathFault/README.md

 > However, we strongly recommend reading this usage guide first to understand how the tool works.

 ---

+## 🔍 Note on Terminology

+In the context of this repository, we use the term **Inconsistency** to refer to what is described as **Discrepancy** in the associated paper.
+While "Discrepancy" is used in the academic context of the paper to denote diferrences in HTTP message parsing, we adopt "Inconsistency" here for its more general and user-friendly connotation, making the tool's purpose more accessible to a broader audience.

 ## 🔍 About PathFault